jepsen-io/tigerbeetle/README.md

 introspecting it, or use `store/test` with a path or index (-1 means latest) to load a specific test.

+## Workloads

+The main workload is `transfer`, which tries to perform all the usual TigerBeetle operations, and measures their correctness against a singlethreaded model specification.
+The `idempotence` workload looks very similar, but tries to submit the same IDs multiple times, and measures whether a.) two creates succeed, and b.) you can read conflicting information for a single ID.
+The `indefinite` workload measures how often indefinite operations (e.g. timed-out operations) approximately succeed vs fail, as seen during the final read phase.

 ## Known Limitations

 TigerBeetle does not currently survive certain kinds of faults.
 For example,